flatironinstitute/finufft/docs/usage_adv.rst

 These have only been implemented for the 2d1 and 2d2 types so far, for which there are applications in cryo-EM.

+For data types in the below, please see :ref:`data types <datatypes>`.

 2D transforms